Model training

 optimizer = get_default_mlip_optimizer(OptimizerConfig(**config_kwargs))

-See the API reference for get_default_mlip_optimizer and OptimizerConfig for further details on how this MLIP optimizer works internally.
+See the API reference for get_default_mlip_optimizer and OptimizerConfig for further details on the components of this MLIP optimizer and how it works internally.

 IO handling and logging

 During training, we want to allow for checkpointing of the training state and logging of metrics.
 The TrainingIOHandler class manages these tasks.
-It comes with its own config, the TrainingIOHandlerConfig, which like most other configs in the library can be accessed via TrainingIOHandler.Config.
+It comes with its own config, the TrainingIOHandlerConfig, which, like most other configs in the library, can be accessed via TrainingIOHandler.Config.
 The IO handler uses Orbax Checkpointing to save and restore model checkpoints.
 Also, for loading a trained model for simulations or other inference tasks, this library relies on loading these model checkpoints (see load_parameters_from_checkpoint()).
-The local checkpointing location can be set in the config, however, uploading these checkpoints to remote storage locations can be achieved via a provided data upload function:
+The local checkpointing location can be set in the config class, however, uploading these checkpoints to remote storage locations can be achieved via a provided data upload function:

 import os